 The widespread economic belief that the more we consume, the better things will be for everyone is true only for human beings – and, moreover, it is true only for a limited number of them.
 For most other forms of life, this simplistic economic principle of wealth creation often has disastrous effects, to the point that many species, which had existed perfectly well for thousands or millions of years before our species’ catastrophic rise to dominance, have become extinct, or their numbers have been drastically reduced.

-With some exceptions, such as whales that migrate from one ocean to another, other organisms have only limited and local effects on their environment and on the species they consume in order to survive.
+With some exceptions, such as whales that migrate from one ocean to another, most organisms have only limited and local effects on their environment and on the species they consume in order to survive.
 But human beings, due to the spread of the model of international trade, can cause harm in many distant parts of the world.
 We think this is marvellous, that we are able to consume products from so many different places in the world, and in some ways it is; but many of us are not able to see the harmful effects of many of our consumption decisions.

 When a person stands in a store or supermarket trying to decide what to buy, one usually does not consider things like how much the workers were paid to produce the product and whether any of them were ill-treated, exploited, or enslaved, whether any animals were harmed or caused to suffer, the amount of toxic substances that were used, how much environmental damage and pollution were caused by its production, and so forth.
 Most of us think only of things like the product’s price and whether we can afford it, its appearance, functions, and reliability, how good it tastes, whether we really need it, whether it is trendy or fashionable and will make us look cool, how long it will last, whether it is better than alternative brands, and so on.
 But all of these ignorantly-made decisions, because they are based on incomplete information, can collectively produce very bad unintended effects.
 For example, most consumers would not want or be able to burn down a forest so they can drink cheap coffee or eat cheap cookies or meat, or cut down an entire forest in order to have cheap paper which they use once and then discard.
 And neither would they be willing to harm workers in a poor country by overworking them, making them work in dangerous or unsanitary conditions, or paying them less than a subsistence wage, cause suffering to the vast numbers of farm animals that are raised in unsanitary animal concentration camps solely for their gustatory pleasure, or poison a river or parcel of land, thereby killing many of the organisms that live there.
 But all of these things are frequently done by the free market on their ignorant behalf, all for the sake of encouraging and allowing people to consume as much as possible at the lowest possible price.